 This research study used a quantitative, causal-comparative (exploratory) and correlational (explanatory) design.
 The correlational design tested hypotheses about the explanatory relationship among background demographic characteristics, attitudinal characteristics, instructional learning environment, and ESP course satisfaction for Taiwanese college students participating in ESP programs with CALL, and ESP programs without CALL.
 Three surveys of attitude/motivation test battery (AMTB), constructivist learning environment survey (CLES), course interaction, structure, and support (CISS) were used in the research.
 The accessible population was 236 participants, resulting in a response rate of 92.37%.
 The participants were college students in two colleges in Taiwan.

 According to this study, students' relationship of student background demographic characteristics, attitudinal characteristics, instructional learning environment, and student satisfaction in the ESP with and without CALL had significant difference.
 The study provided evidence that Taiwanese students still prefer learning English without CALL programs and a recommendation for future study.

 Lin, Chia-Hui, "English for Specific Programs (ESP), With and Without Computer-Assisted Language Learning (CALL), for Taiwanese College Students" (2007).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 219.